1. Sydney Opera House, NSW

 4. Tasmania - especially East Coast - Bay of Fires and Freycinet Natnl Park

-5. Melbourne and the Yarra Valley or Adelaide and the Barossa Valley or Perth and Margaret River wineries (assuming you want to taste some great Aussie wines!) over 10 years ago
+5. Melbourne and the Yarra Valley or Adelaide and the Barossa Valley or Perth and Margaret River wineries (assuming you want to taste some great Aussie wines!) almost 12 years ago